v-rajagt/IntuneDocs/intune-user-help/enroll-your-device-in-intune-macos-cp.md

 4. On the **Install management profile** screen, select **Download profile**.

     ![Example screenshot of Company Portal, Install management profile screen, highlighting "Download profile" button.](./media/install-mgmt-profile-mac-1911.PNG)
 5. Your device's system preferences will open.
 Select **Install** and then select **Install** again.
-If prompted to, enter your device password.
+If you're prompted to, enter your device password.

     ![Example screenshot of macOS system preferences, installation prompt, highlighting "Install" button.](./media/system-preference-install-1911.PNG)
 6. Once the profile is installed, it will appear in the profiles list under **Management Profile.**